DOI-USGS/neversink_workflow/README.md

 2. Run `setup_model.py` in the `scripts` subdirectory to rebuild the modflow model from source data and processed data.
 3. Run notebooks in `notebooks_workflow_blank` subdirectory in ascending order (start with 0.0, end with 4.2).
 Make sure the `run_ensemble` flag is set to `True` to generate local results.
 4. The user will run the MODFLOW model locally using PESTPP-IES and PESTPP-SEN. Local results will be saved in the `run_data` subdirectory
 5. Instructions to run the MODPATH Monte Carlo analysis (between workflow notebooks 4.1 and 4.2) are not included in this workflow.
-In the current setup, these workflow notebooks (4.0, 4.1 & 4.2) can only be run with supplied results (from `output/modpath`).
+In the current setup, these workflow notebooks (4.0, 4.1 and 4.2) can only be run with supplied results (from `output/modpath_mc`).
 The user could reproduce this step by running MODPATH once for each MODPATH zone (NE, W, and SE) and parameter realization in `modpath_par_ens.csv` (generated in workflow notebook `3.2_postproc_iES-LT_noise.ipynb`).
 In the paper, this was accomplished using the [HTCondor](https://research.cs.wisc.edu/htcondor/) run manager.

 ### 4. Reviewing completed notebooks, populated with complete ensemble results as generated for the article and report without re-running any code.